Monaco House Davos 2026: ‘Constructive Neutrality’ and Monaco’s global role

 • Société des Bains de Mer (SBM): As a cornerstone of Monaco’s luxury and hospitality sector, SBM exemplifies the synergy between high-end service, sustainable tourism, and economic vitality.
 Visit their site

-Source: Monaco House Davos
+For full details visit The Monaco House Davos